open-mmlab/mmtracking/docs/dataset.md

 - For the training and testing of multi object tracking task, only one of the MOT Challenge dataset (e.g. MOT17) is needed.

-- For the training and testing of single object tracking task, the MSCOCO, ILSVRC, LaSOT, UAV123, TrackingNet and OTB100 datasets are needed.
+- For the training and testing of single object tracking task, the MSCOCO, ILSVRC, LaSOT, UAV123, TrackingNet, OTB100 and GOT10k datasets are needed.

 ```
 mmtracking